 From Insiders to Outsiders

 However, this is not to position Christianity against Islam.
-Rather, it is to demonstrate that popular Christianity’s lack of concern in how its sonic materials are manipulated and suggest this is a consequence of two factors.
+Rather, it is to demonstrate that popular Christianity’s lack of concern in how its sonic materials are manipulated and to suggest this is a consequence of two factors.
 Firstly, that dance music began as a partial continuation of the lineage of religiously-inspired musics (gospel, soul, disco; Reynolds 2012), and secondly, these samples were originally employed by musicians and producers who grew up in the Chicago church tradition and operated within those communities (Lawrence 2016).
 House music and the sampling of Christian elements is a product of the church itself.
-In simple terms house music is a secular pseudo-religious music where the «focus of worship is to the community» (Rietveld 2004) and not God, although the boundary between what is or is not religious is a fairly porous one in house music.
+In simple terms; house music is a secular pseudo-religious music where the «focus of worship is to the community» (Rietveld 2004) and not God, although the boundary between what is or is not religious is a fairly porous one in house music.

 In the alternative position evident in the Dax J, Acid Pauli, and Solomun cases, it is possible to view these instances of the sampling of Islamic sonic materials in dance music as an incursion into a sacred space and community to which the creators of the music do not themselves belong.
 It is not the community recycling and recontextualizing its own musical language back into itself.
 It is not dignifying and recognizing a lineage of Muezzins.
 The practice of sampling the sacred is performed by Western outsiders who could at best plead ignorance, or in more serious terms could be accused of orientalism or barefaced profiteering.
-To further compound the issue: sampling religious materials may be seen as a broader acceptance of dance music’s original stakeholders and audiences (Maan 2017) such as LGBTQ+ minorities, in locations where conservative theocracy defines morality.
+To further compound the issue: sampling religious materials may be seen as a broader acceptance of dance music’s original audiences (Maan 2017) such as LGBTQ+ minorities, in locations where conservative theocracy defines morality.
 In the Dax J incident, the governor of the town commented that arrests had been made for «violation against good morals and public outrage against modesty» (Unicomb 2017).

 When House Music and Sampling Become Divisive

 Sampling has entered a period where it is not merely a process, but also a medium that is emblematic of broader political tensions.
 Sampling in these instances stands as a microcosm for political and ideological disparities across the globe.
-It saddens me that both a form of music galvanized by protest against oppressive heteronormative standards, and a technique that articulated the history of marginalized African American communities, have become divisive processes.
+It disheartening that both a form of music i.e. dance music, that was built on principles of respect and acceptance, and a technique that articulated the history of marginalized African American communities i.e. sampling, have become divisive processes.
 At the risk of courting controversy here, we must acknowledge the underlying question as to whether dance music culture (a culture born out of a need for areligious expression from LGBTQ+ and marginalized communities) and one of the primary tools it uses to articulate itself and its message (such as sampling), are compatible with conservative values and theocratic political positioning.

 I do not believe they are.
 Sampling here represents freedom of speech and the freedom to criticize regimes.
 It is unlikely that would ever be welcomed by conservative theocracies.
 However, in the cases discussed here we see only outsiders making an incursion into a community of which they are not a part.
 What would happen if members of those same communities began to employ such tools to articulate their own experiences through dance music?
 And what would a pseudo-religious house music grown from Islam rather than Christianity sound like?